vapoursynth/vapoursynth/doc/pythonreference.rst

       This context-manager maintains a thread-local environment-stack that is used to restore the previous environment.
       This can cause issues if the frame is suspended inside the block.

+      A similar problem also existed in previous VapourSynth versions!

       .. code::